uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/signup.html.md

 ## Individual sign-up

-Individuals who are self employed and/or have property income can sign themselves up to Making Tax Digital for Income Tax.
+Individuals who are self employed and/or have property income can sign themselves up for Making Tax Digital for Income Tax.

 For more information, visit: